-Most people may not know about the health benefits of music therapy which is now used in a holistic manner for many healthy concerns.
-In fact, music therapy may even sound absurd or a waste of time.
+Most people may not know about the health benefits of music therapy which is now used in a holistic manner for many health concerns.
+Music therapy may even sound absurd or a waste of time to many.

 Let’s define music therapy.
 Music Therapy is the clinical and evidence-based use of music interventions to accomplish individualized goals within a therapeutic relationship by a credentialed professional who has completed an approved music therapy program.

 At its hub, music is sound, and sound is entrenched in vibration.
-Led by Lee Bartel, PhD, a music professor at the University of Toronto, several researchers are exploring whether sound vibrations absorbed through the body can help ease the symptoms of Parkinson’s disease, fibromyalgia and depression.
-Known as vibroacoustic therapy, the intervention involves using low frequency sound — similar to a low rumble — to produce vibrations that are applied directly to the body.
+Known as vibroacoustic therapy, the intervention involves using low-frequency sound — similar to a low rumble — to produce vibrations that are applied directly to the body.
+Led by Lee Bartel, Ph.D., a music professor at the University of Toronto, several researchers are exploring whether sound vibrations absorbed through the body can help ease the symptoms of Parkinson’s disease, fibromyalgia, and depression.

-Music therapy has been effectively used to help with stress, cancer, speech impediments, high blood pressure, heart concerns, mental disorders as well as a number of health concerns.
-Music therapy is a holistic health approach in supporting the body’s natural healing abilities.
+Music therapy is effective in helping with stress, cancer, speech impediments, high blood pressure, heart concerns, mental disorders, and a number of health concerns.
+Music therapy is a holistic health approach to support the body’s natural healing abilities.

 While there are many different ways to use music therapy, using music therapy for pain has shown good results.
-Music therapy has been shown to lower stress levels associated with chronic pain, improve comfort and manage pain for people of all ages.
-Notably the ability of rhythm to reduce pain has been observed among patients in cancer wards and nursing homes.
+Music therapy can lower stress levels associated with chronic pain, improve comfort and manage pain for people of all ages–notably, the ability of rhythm to reduce pain among patients in cancer wards and nursing homes.

 - elevates mood

 - promotes more effortless movement for physical rehabilitation